-Unlike other places I have traveled to in the Caribbean, Crucians tend to be courteous drivers.
+Unlike other places I have traveled, Crucians tend to be courteous drivers.
 The honk of a horn on St. Croix is almost always a ‘hello’ or an ‘I am giving you the right-of-way to pull out’.
-Coming from a State known for road rage, this was a little confusing at first.
 Just remember that if you are trying to pull out onto the road and someone stops and honks, or flashes their lights or waves at you, it generally means they are yielding to let you pull out in front of them.
 Be kind in return and give a little honk back to say ‘thanks’ or give them a courtesy wave as you pass by, it’s the polite thing to do.
 Since there are not a lot of stop lights, and the roads are only two lanes, at certain times of day you may have to sit for awhile before you can get out of a driveway or make a turn.
-So, remember to pay it forward with thesame Crucian courtesy!
+So, remember to pay it forward with the same Crucian courtesy!

-Unfortunately, the roads here on St. Croix are not well maintained.
+Unfortunately, many roads here on St. Croix are not well maintained.
 When you are driving watch carefully for potholes, especially since some are big enough to swallow your car!
 You may also encounter unmarked one-way streets, very narrow two-ways streets, lack of lane striping, lack of traffic and street signs, and pedestrians due to the lack of sidewalks.
 Some unpaved mountain roads require four-wheel drive, and there are some drainage ditches that cross the paved roads in the rainforest.
-You will also see animals crossing the road (iguanas, deer, mongoose,chickens, goats, donkeys, etc.) and they don’t tend to look both ways before crossing.
+You will also see animals crossing the road (iguanas, deer, mongoose, chickens, goats, donkeys, etc.) and they don’t tend to look both ways before crossing.
 Also, look out for pedestrians, and cars whose driver’s forget to keep left.
 For all of these reasons, it is important to keep to a slow speed and watch for road hazards.
-To avoid collisions on hairpin turns in hilly and mountainous areas, it is recommended that you stay as far left as possible and slow down to about 10 mph.
+To avoid collisions on hairpin turns in hilly and mountainous areas, it is recommended that you stay as far left as possible and slow down to about 15 mph.